Medicare Exclusions / Revocations FAQ

 Houston Medicare Fraud Attorneys Serving Texas

 Providers, suppliers, and others facing Medicare enforcement matters have a lot on the line, and a lot to learn about their rights and the procedures for protecting their practices.
-At Hendershot, Cannon & Hisey, P.C., our Houston-based health care lawyers help clients prevent, mitigate, and defend against a range of Medicare matters, from practice set-up and creation of compliance plans to enrollment denials, audits and investigations, billing privilege revocations, and OIG exclusions – which is why we know providers in these situations often have many questions.
+At Hendershot, Cowart & Hisey, P.C., our Houston-based health care lawyers help clients prevent, mitigate, and defend against a range of Medicare matters, from practice set-up and creation of compliance plans to enrollment denials, audits and investigations, billing privilege revocations, and OIG exclusions – which is why we know providers in these situations often have many questions.

 If you are facing any enforcement action involving a state or federal health care program, or want to proactively protect yourself against potentially devastating consequences, we encourage you to speak with an attorney from our firm for more personalized information about your case and options.
 Our team is available to address any questions and concerns you may have, and provide the knowledgeable representation you need to protect your status, your future, and your career.

 Exploring general information about your rights and what you can expect is important.
 However, many Medicare actions – especially appeals, reconsiderations, and early intervention response strategies – are highly time-sensitive and very high-stakes matters.
 Call our experienced Houston Medicare attorneys for the immediate support you need: (713) 909-7323.

 Q: What is exclusion, and how does it work?

 A: Under Sections 1128 and 1156 of the Social Security Act, the Department of Health and Human Services’ (HHS) Office of Inspector General (OIG) has the power to exclude individuals and entities from federally funded health care programs, including Medicare.
 An exclusion prevents providers and suppliers, and anyone affiliated with them, from receiving any payment from the federal government for services or items they furnish, prescribe, or order.